lopspec/lopspec/docs/cookbook/configuration.rst

     $ bin/lopspec run --config path/to/different-lopspec.yml

-Lopspec looks for the files in the order given with any settings found in the later files overwriting earlier settings from any of the previous files.
+Lopspec looks for the files in the order given with any settings found in the later files overwriting settings from any of the previous files.

+NOTE: For anyone coming from **phpspec** that it look for its file in this order `` --config=my_custom_config.yml``, ``phpspec.yml``, ``phpspec.yml.dist`` but they were not merge it would simply use which ever one it found first.
+It would merge the personal ``.phpspec.yml`` if it found one but because it only look for the ``HOME`` environmental variable which is typical only found on Unix systems Windows users didn't have the same option for merging personal settings without additional work to set up the variable.

 .. _configuration-suites: